birds-swim/DEBSEC/README.md

 # Introduction
 I greatly admire the work of OpenBSD, but I still require a more maintsream OS like Linux for popular software like Steam and other things.
 So I sought to find the next best alternative for my particular needs.
 After daily driving security-centric software projects like Kicksecure for a month, I created this guide.
 This "guide" (if you can call it a guide) is more of a grocery list of software projects and applications that I think are great and could meet the widest needs of most desktop Linux users.

-My hope is that by completing this guide, the user will have a secure Debian-based system that is moderately hardened beyond the defaults of a vanilla Debian/SpiralLinux installation.
+My hope is that by completing this guide, the user will have a more secure Debian-based system that is moderately hardened beyond the defaults of a vanilla Debian/SpiralLinux installation.

 To clarify, I am not an Engineer/Inventor: I am a traffic cop.
 Yours Truly is simply here to direct you to the fine work others before him have already done.